decyphir/STLRom/README.md

 ```bash
 sudo apt install python-dev-is-python3
 ```
+To build the library, `bison` and `flex` are also required.
 Then build and install with pip:

 ```bash
 pip install stlrom